-- a.
-AVS-1 has the ultimate responsibility and is accountable for the safety oversight of the aerospace system as delegated by the FAA Administrator. - b.
-AVS Service and Office Directors are responsible for the safety oversight of the component of the aerospace system for which they have authority. - c.
-A management official designated by the AVSMT must: - (1) Ensure the establishment, implementation, and maintenance of processes, procedures, and tools necessary for the AVSSMS, and - (2) Provide regular status reports to the AVSMT regarding AVSSMS implementation and maintenance. - d.
-All AVS employees have a role in the AVSSMS and, as such, are responsible for the safety of the component of the aerospace system with which they interact. - e.
-AVS management fosters an integrated, professional decision-making environment in which: - (1) Management seeks out and respects employees' professional opinions, - (2) Management consults, when needed, with regional, directorate, and headquarters employees within applicable AVS Services and Offices. - (3) Management explains and documents decisions according to agency processes, and - (4) Management and all staff consistently apply regulations, policies, and processes used to verify compliance. - 17.
-Distribution.
-This order is distributed to all AVS Services and Offices. - 18.
-Related Publications.
-This order is consistent with the following documents: - a.
-FAA Order 8000.369A, Safety Management System Guidance - b.
-FAA Order VS 8000.367A, Aviation Safety (AVS) Safety Management System Requirements
+a.
+AVS-1 has the ultimate responsibility and is accountable for the safety oversight of the aerospace system as delegated by the FAA Administrator.

+b.
+AVS Service and Office Directors are responsible for the safety oversight of the component of the aerospace system for which they have authority.

+c.
+A management official designated by the AVSSMS Management Board must:

+(1) Ensure the establishment, implementation, and maintenance of processes, procedures, and tools necessary for the AVSSMS, and d.
+All AVS employees have a role in the AVSSMS.
+As such, they are responsible for the safety of the component of the aerospace system with which they interact.

+(2) Provide regular status reports to the AVSSMS Management Board regarding AVSSMS implementation and maintenance.

+e.
+AVS management fosters an integrated, professional decision-making environment in which:

+(1) Management seeks out and respects employees' professional opinions,

+(2) Management consults, when needed, with applicable AVS Services and Offices employees,

+(3) Management explains and documents decisions according to agency processes, and

+(4) Management and all staff consistently apply regulations, policies, and processes used to verify compliance.

+16. Distribution.
+This order is distributed to all AVS Services and Offices.

+17. Related Publications.
+This order is consistent with the current version of the following documents:

+a.
+FAA Order VS 8000.367, Aviation Safety (AVS) Safety Management System Requirements b.
+FAA Order 8000.369, Safety Management System c.
+FAA Order 8040.4, Safety Risk Management Policy d.
+FAA Order 8000.373, Federal Aviation Administration Compliance Philosophy e.
+FAA Order 8000.72, FAA Integrated Oversight Philosophy f.
+FAA Order 3750.7, Ethical Conduct and Financial Disclosure

-19. Authority to Change This Order.
+18. Authority to Change This Order.
 The Associate Administrator for Aviation Safety (AVS-1) has authority to issue changes and revisions to this order.